tfzhou/BINGObjectness/README.md

-Please refer to the FAQs #2 in [http://mmcheng.net/bing/](http://mmcheng.net/bing/) for more details about how to prepare VOC2007 dataset.
+Please refer to the FAQs #2 in [http://mmcheng.net/bing/](http://mmcheng.net/bing/) for more details about how to prepare for the VOC2007 dataset.

 ## HowTo in Matlab